 Glamping Peru Treks is a family owned local tour operator based in Cusco with personal experience over many years of trekking.
-Glamping Peru Treks is a 1oo% Cusquenian Company without any shareholders.
+Glamping Peru Treks is a 100% Cusqueñian Company without any shareholders.

 Our dream as a locally based company is to create small personalized tours & treks strictly and only operated by local professional staff catering in PERSONALIZED and HIGH QUALITY SERVICE.

-We take pride in having a reputation as being a RESPONSIBLE & SUSTAINABLE tour operator.
-Our staff are our extended family.
+We take pride in our reputation as a RESPONSIBLE & SUSTAINABLE tour operator.
+Our staff are our extended family!
 We ensure they are supported financially by paying offering them a fair salary.
-We are proud of having a team without we wouldn’t be able to offer the best service and lifetime experiences to our clients.
+We are proud of having a team without which we wouldn’t be able to offer the best service and lifetime experiences to our clients.

 In an effort to provide a more personalized service to our passengers,we at Glamping Peru Treks have a policy that our groups will not exceed 8 people.
 This sets us apart from other companies that operate departures with bigger groups.

 We are proud of our guides!
-Highly professional, speaking fluent English, very knowledgeable and passionate for Incan heritage and history.
-Our guides are dedicated to steady personal development, learning to ensure that you receive accurate and recognized theories in Incan and Andean culture.
-Fun loving, great sportsmen and well – educated crew, as well as, holding degrees in one of the following: Archaeology, Botany, History or Anthropology.
+Highly professional, fluent in English, they are very knowledgeable and passionate for Inca heritage and history.
+Our guides are dedicated to continuous professional development, learning to ensure that you receive accurate and recognized theories about Inca and Andean culture.
+Fun loving, great sports and well educated, the hold degrees in one of the following: Archaeology, Tourism, Botany, History or Anthropology.

-Glamping Peru Treks have always believed that we should “give back” to the local isolated communities.
-Therefore, as part of our commitment to responsible tourism, we always do many social projects and hire locally.
+Glamping Peru Treks have always believed that we should give back to the communities, we pass through during treks.
+Therefore, as part of our commitment to responsible tourism, we always do many service projects and hire locally.

-Glamping Peru Treks is so proud to be able to support these people, not only employing them to join our team but go back to our grassroots as they share with their families.
+Glamping Peru Treks is so proud to be able to support our local indigenous people, not only employing them to join our team but going back to our own grassroots as they share with their families.
 It makes us happy to have this holistic approach with our highland employees and their families!

 Please read carefully the following information as it will help answer all of your questions about our services and Cusco Machu Picchu tour

 You will be greeted at Cusco airport and taken to your hotel, please ensure that you inform us of your flight details at least 14 days prior to trek’s start.
-Look out for our representative holding a board of Glamping Peru Treks at the arrival terminal.
+Look out for our representative holding a Glamping Peru Treks board at the arrival terminal.

 It will take place the night before the trek at 6pm at our office, which is located at Calle Santa Teresa Nº383 ; 303 (second floor), we are next to SUBWAY restaurant.

 Of course!
-During the Cusco to Machu Picchu Tour, your main luggage can be stored at our office or at your hotel, both are free.
+During the Cusco to Machu Picchu Tour, your main luggage can be stored at our office or at your hotel, whichever is mroe convenient for you.

 FIRST, to book your Cusco to Machu Picchu Tour, we need you to fill out our booking form by clicking on BOOK NOW on our homepage or click here the link BOOK NOW.